 The animated series Resident Evil Infinite Darkness continues this approach.
 It takes place between Resident Evil 4 and Resident Evil 5, following Leon and Claire as they uncover political corruption tied to viral research.
 The show uses the same tone and character dynamics found in the games, making it feel like a natural extension of the main storyline.

-The most ambitious of these shows was probably a Netflix series, simply titled Resident Evil.
-It took place in the future and it followed a Wesker clone, his daughters, and brother clones working for Umbrella, which became the most powerful corporation on the planet.
+The most ambitious of these shows was probably the Netflix series, simply titled Resident Evil.
+It took place in the future and followed a Wesker clone, his daughters, and brother clones working for Umbrella, which had become the most powerful corporation on the planet.

 The canon connected films and shows give players a broader view of the Resident Evil world.
 They explore political fallout, global bioterror threats, and character relationships that the games only hint at.
 For fans who want the complete narrative, these animated entries are the closest the franchise has come to a unified cross media storyline.